brentlrayjr/CodeIgniter-Basic-Auth/readme.rst

 Visit <domain>/accounts/login to login and access user page.
 Visit <domain>/users to view users

-GET request to <domain>/users/all returns JSON containing all users
+GET requests to <domain>/users/all returns JSON containing all users